jthwho/libpromeki/README.md

 PROfessional MEdia toolKIt - A C++ library targeted towards professional audio / video media needs.

+## History
+The bulk of the code that makes up libpromeki started out life as code that existed across multiple libraries originally developed by my (now defunct) company, [SpectSoft](https://en.wikipedia.org/wiki/SpectSoft), for our video disk recorder product called RaveHD.
+During its run, it was used in post production, vfx, animation, and other media related sectors.
+At that time, the entire application stack was built on top of the [Qt](https://www.qt.io/) framework.
+The Qt design patterns, aesthetic, and general way of doing things has certainly informed much of how this library was architected.

+What you see now is a library that takes the good bits from that old code base and has removed the Qt coupling and replaced it with modern C++ native STL.
+Hopefully you'll find it as useful as I have over the years.  --jth

 ## Dependencies
 1. C++20
 1. C++ filesystem library